 - 2 “workshop weeks” with opportunity to register for workshops at no cost

-- Option to register for orchestra, theory, or an ensemble at a 10% discount.
+- Option to register for ensembles or music theory at a 10% discount

 - Multiple performance opportunities during the academic year, including festivals, studio recitals, all-school recitals, and more!

 - If needed, free piano accompaniment rehearsal time prior to a recital

 - A built-in supportive music community to encourage you on your journey

 Tuition is paid by semester.
 The full semester private lesson tuition along with the $20 per student per semester registration fee must be paid in full or a payment plan set up at the time of registration.
 For more information about payment options, scroll down.
 Click here to access our financial aid application.

 We encourage all lesson students to continue through the full academic year.
 In November, Powers will “roll over” your fall registration and lesson time and generate an invoice for spring semester.
 Payment for spring is due in December to secure your lesson time.

 At the end of the spring semester, spring lesson students will have the chance to “pre-register” for the next academic year by paying tuition for the upcoming fall semester.